A guy asks Maryanne how to have a loving, sexy Valentine's Day with his wife...and she explains!

 If it's the latter and you'd like this to stay on course, to be effective, constructive, mature and responsible (as opposed to her unloading, reacting or blaming, or whatever your concern), here are some guidelines that will help set you up to succeed in engaging in responsible, effective communication:

 1) State your objective clearly: I want to talk about how we can have a great Valentine's Day together this year.
-9 Unconventional Valentine's Day Ideas
+9 Clever And Unique Valentine's Day Ideas That Your Honey Will LOVE

 2) Timing: Make sure you don't approach her while she's on her way out the door, brushing her teeth or obviously frantic about anything.
 Most women, when you say "I want to talk," will likely want to talk now.
 If not, ask her when a good time is.